isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-backyard-train/index.md

 You now know how to build a backyard train using barrels.
 However, it's important you know that there are other trains you can build.

-Some come ready
-- made they need little to no work.
+Some come ready-made they need little to no work.
 Others, youll need to invest a lot of your time and resources like on this [video below](